ZainabKamel/NGS2-Project/README.md

 ```
 # QC for data
 ```
-we have checked the QC of all data we have downloaded and obtained a merged report for them. you can find the report uploaded with the name multiqc_report.html
+we have checked the QC of all data we have downloaded (both the control and sample) you can find the report uploaded for each control and sample file
 ```
 ### Analysis of report:
-we found issues with "per base sequence"  (warning appeared because lower quartile for bases was less than 10) and issues with "duplicates levels" (warning appeared because non-unique sequences make up more than 20% of total) so we trimmed data
+we found issues with "per base sequence"  (warning appeared because lower quartile for bases was less than 10)  so we trimmed data

 # Data trimming